Bhilai Chhattisgarh, India Travel Guide

 Many traditional Chhattisgarhi dishes are naturally gluten-free (rice-based) and easily made vegan with careful ingredient requests.
 Explore dals and vegetable preparations.

-Bhilai does not usually have formally organized cooking classes or dedicated food tours for international tourists.
+Bhilai does not usually have formally organized cooking lessons or dedicated food tours for international tourists.

 Not common tourist activities within the city's immediate vicinity.
-You would go into the surrounding rural areas of Chhattisgarh for such experiences.
+You would go into the surrounding rural areas of Chhattisgarh for these kinds of experiences.

 Dedicated food festivals specifically for tourists are rare in Bhilai.
 Local festivals often feature specific traditional foods and sugarys.